Loading...

 In Big Fish, Edward Bloom tells fantastical stories his son Will dismisses as lies.
 Only at his father's deathbed does Will understand: the stories were how Edward loved—transforming ordinary people into giants, witches, and mermaids because that's how he saw them.

-1 Corinthians 13: In the red thread, it doesn’t flatter us—leads us to Jesus—the center and fulfillment of Scripture.
+1 Corinthians 13: In the way of Jesus, it doesn’t flatter us—calls the community to costly discipleship and peaceable witness.

 1 Corinthians 13: From the struggle for freedom, it meets us gently—proclaims hope, dignity, and God’s liberating justice.